 They Can Bite You Without You Feeling It

-Think you have a bed bug infestation?
+Do you think you have a bed bug infestation?
 It may be time to call for help.
 An exterminator can help you deal with a bed bug infestation right away.
-You do not have to contend with critters in your house when you have so many pest control options.
-Contact Pest & Termite Consultants, Inc. for help ridding your home of these tricky pests.
+Don't contend with having pests in your home.
+Instead, contact Pest & Termite Consultants, Inc. for help from our Raleigh pest control specialists in ridding your home of these tricky pests!